AdamJeddy/For-Future-Me/_posts/Give-and-Take-review/2022-03-31-Give-and-Take.md

 	- Structured well

 ### How I Discovered It
--  Recommended by Ankur Warikoo in one of his videos[^1]
+-  Recommended by Ankur Warikoo in one of his videos[^footnote]

 ### Who Should Read It?
 - University students